BrianJomo/Pitchico-App/README.md

 ## Description

 <p>This is an application set up using python and flask technology, enables users to create accounts.
 Users can also add, view and vote from a variety of pitch category provided.</p>

+## Installation

+To gain acess to this application click on this link: https://github.com/BrianJomo/Pitchico-App